mvolkmann/blog/src/swift/CloudKit.md

 - Select "Delete Record Type...".
 - Click the "Delete" button.

+## Making Records Queryable

+After the first record is saved in the container, make the records of that type queryable.

+1. Click the top item in the Navigator.
+1. Click the first target.
+1. Click the "Signing and Capabilities" tab.
+1. Click the "CloudKit Console" button
+1. In the left nav under "Schemas", click "Indexes".
+1. Click the name of the new record type.
+1. Click "Add Basic Index".
+1. In the "Select an option" dropdown, select "recordName".
+1. It should be marked as "Queryable".
+1. Click the "Save Changes" button.
+1. In the left nav under "Data", click "Records".
+1. In the "Record Types" dropdown, select the new record name.
+1. Click the "Query Records" button to display all the records of that type.

+## Querying

+When querying for records, to limit the fields included in the returned data, set the `desiredKeys` property on the `CKQueryOperation` object to an array of property name strings.

 ### Records

 To view (query) all the records of a given type: